 The Police Department remains committed to improving the level of service to the community.
 Continued emphasis on traffic safety and enforcement contributes to the overall safety of both residents and visitors alike.
+In 2023, installation of Automated License Plate Readers (ALPRs) at key intersections throughout the City began.
+The ALPR project was funded through a federal grant from the Department of Justice.
 The Mission Police Department also maintains a focus on training, keeping personnel abreast of a variety of professional trends and development opportunities.
 Continued investment in community relations and a commitment to expanding data collection efforts are top priorities for the Department over the next several years.